HOW DO I USE THE DENVER HEALTH PHARMACY RETAIL BY MAIL PROGRAM?

 HOW LONG WILL IT TAKE TO RECEIVE MY PRESCRIPTIONS?

 Although most orders are shipped within 48 hours, please allow 7-10 business days prior to running out of medication.
-Pharmacy Retail by Mail will not refill prescriptions until 75% of your last mail order prescription has been used.
+For most medications, Pharmacy Retail by Mail will not refill prescriptions until 75% of your last mail order prescription has been used.
 For a 90-day supply, this is 68 days from the date of the last fill.
 For example, if you received a 90-day supply of medication on January 1, you would not be able to request a refill until March 10.
 Refills are not sent automatically.
-You must request refills through the telephone refill system, online or by using the Denver Health Pharmacy smartphone app.
+You must request refills through the telephone refill system, or online by using the MyChart app.

 WHAT IF A DRUG IS NOT COVERED BY MY INSURANCE?